alextownson/alextownson/README.md

 ## Hello!
 My name is Alex (he/they).

-I design and develop digital interfaces.
+I design and develop user interfaces.
 While studying graphic design at OCAD University, I became incredibly fascinated with the intersection of design and technology.
 This led me to focus my studies on UI/UX design and to supplement my degree by learning front-end development.

 When I'm not working, I enjoy making music, riding bikes, and hanging out with my two cats.